 We are very excited to announce our 2nd creative competition with the Tasmanian Men’s Shed Association!

 After the success of our 2022 Sculpture Competition this year we are CELEBRATING!

-Shed’s across the state will be designing and building bird boxes – with the wining entry nabbing a $500 Carbatec voucher.
+Shed’s across the state designed and built bird boxes – with the wining entry nabbing a $500 Carbatec voucher.

 Past Consultation activities

 Core to our work at COTA is to represent the views, experiences and thoughts of older people, and all Tasmanians as they age, on issues important to our experiences of ageing.

 Healthy, Engaged and Resilient Consultation on Active Ageing